cxd3dev/blog/content/events_properties_in_javascript.md

 6 - `keyCode` and `code`

 The `keyCode` and code properties are used for keyboard events.
-The `keyCode' returns the numeric key code, and the code returns the physical key code, regardless of which key was pressed (for example, `Enter`, `Space`, `ArrowUp`).
+The keyCode returns the numeric key code, and the code returns the physical key code, regardless of which key was pressed (for example, `Enter`, `Space`, `ArrowUp`).

 ```js
 document.addEventListener('keydown', function(event) {